BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 line1.material.emissiveTexture = texture;
 ```

-The default `color` is white and the default `colorMode` is `BABYLON.GreasedLineMeshColorMode.COLOR_MODE_SET` so you need to set `colorMode` to `BABYLON.GreasedLineMeshColorMode.COLOR_MODE_MULTIPLY` to render the texture visible or you can remove the color by setting it's value to `null` if you don't want to do color blending at all. **Setting the color from `null` to a value or setting from a value to `null` will recompile the shader.**
+The default `color` is white and the default `colorMode` is `BABYLON.GreasedLineMeshColorMode.COLOR_MODE_SET` so you need to set `colorMode` to `BABYLON.GreasedLineMeshColorMode.COLOR_MODE_MULTIPLY` to render the texture visible or you can remove the color by setting its value to `null` if you don't want to do color blending at all. **Setting the color from `null` to a value or setting from a value to `null` will recompile the shader.**

 ```javascript
 const points1 = [-6, 0, 0, 6, 0, 0];